department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 </li>
 </ol>

-### Next steps for getting a VA-backed home loan
+### Next steps for getting a VA direct or VA-backed home loan

-Applying for your COE is only one part of the process for getting a VA-backed home loan.
+Applying for your COE is only one part of the process for getting a VA direct or VA-backed home loan.
 Your next steps will depend on the type of loan you’re looking to get—and on your lender (for most loans, the lender will be a private bank or mortgage company; for the Native American Direct Loan, we’ll be your lender).